 Let’s read our key verse, verse 35, “I am saying this for your own good, not to restrict you, but that you may live in a right way in undivided devotion to the Lord.”
 What does it mean to live in a right way in undivided devotion to the Lord?
 It means to give our whole heart to God no matter the circumstance, the situation or our marital status.
 Whether, married or single our right way to live is undivided devotion to the Lord.
 When we do so, God blesses us abundantly so that we can bear much fruit in our lives and be truly happy.
-Whether we are married or single, or will be married, or whatever our situation God leads us to, we should give an undivided devotion to the Lord by raising disciples of Jesus Christ among the students in Upper Midwest campuses in obedience to Christ, our Lord.
+Whether we are married or single, or will be married, or whatever our situation God leads us to, we should give an undivided devotion to the Lord by following Jesus and raising disciples of Jesus Christ among the students in Upper Midwest campuses, in America, and to the ends of the earthin obedience to Christ, our Lord.
 May God bless each of us to stand firm where we are and serve the Lord with all our heart, soul and strength.

 There are many examples of those who have given their devotion to the Lord both married and single.
 An example of a family who devoted their lives to God is the Mayhew family.
 Thomas and Ana Mayhew came to America in 1631.
 God blessed their son Thomas Jr. to be a missionary to American Indians.
 He had one faithful convert, Hiacoomes, who became an evangelist, and 300 Indians came to the Lord in ten years.
 When Thomas Jr. died, his father took over the mission at an age of 70 and served for 22 years until he died at the age of 92.
 Then his grandson John took over the work.
 After him, fourth generation missionary, Experience Mayhew carried on.
 Without marriage, they could have served for one generation.
 But as a godly house church, they could serve for four generations.

 The best example of one who devoted her singleness to God is Mother Sarah Barry.
 Here is a woman who gave her marriage to God and remained single to serve the Lord she loved.
 In her wonderful gift of singleness, she served Koreans with a mother like heart.
 Then when she returned to America, she has been serving us with God’s love and prayer.
-Because she devoted herself to God fully, God blessed her with a giant spiritual family of her own.
+This year she is 88 years old.
+Because she devoted herself to God fully, God blessed her with a giant spiritual family of her own around world.

 In my case, my gift has been the gift of married life.
 God blessed me with Elizabeth who simply loves Jesus.
 God also blessed me with Noah and Hudson who also loves the Lord and who try to please God with their lives.
 I thank God that Noah wants to be a light in his school.
 I believe this the God’s calling for him to prepare him to be a blessing in Mounds View School district.
 This is what I am most proud of.
 I am too thankful for my married life because I can use my house as a blessing for others, like Joe, Spencer and Duane, along with Jacob, Moses, Stephen, Daniel and Abraham.
-May the Spirit continue to use my married life and family to be a blessing.
+May the Spirit continue to use my married life and family to be a blessing in undivided devotion to the Lord.